allhkimi/allhkimi/README.md

 <h1 align="center">Hi 👋, I'm Al Hakimi</h1>
-<h3 align="center">💼 About Me Hello!
+<h3 align="center">💼 Hello!
 I'm a passionate Computer Science student eager to learn about about coding, technology, and problem-solving.
 Currently a first-year undergraduate, I'm exploring new ways to develop my technical skills and contribute to impactful projects.
 I'm especially interested in areas like software development, data science, and AI.</h3>

 - 🎓 Education **-Bachelor of Computer Science (Data Engineering) -Universiti Teknologi Malaysia -Expected Graduation: 2028**